Simple Instant Pot Marinara Sauce

 – Start your morning with a spicy shakshuka using your marinara sauce

-- Easy Pad Thai– Forget about takeout, learn how to make this easy and flavorful Pad Thai recipe at home in just 30 minutes!
+2. Easy Pad Thai– No more takeouts!
+Learn how to make this easy and flavorful Pad Thai recipe at home in just 30 minutes!

 Instant Pot Marinara Sauce